Friday, October 25, 2024

 plastique fantastique

-SOPHIE's posthumous album SOPHIE is out now Transgressive and Future Classic - and there's some great stuff on it.
+SOPHIE's posthumous album SOPHIE is out now on Transgressive and Future Classic - and there's some great stuff on it.

 An interesting piece at the New Yorker by Jia Tolentino looking at SOPHIE's career and work in terms of "plasticity"